USCreditCardGuide/Wings-of-the-Points/README.md

 2. Added the corresponding names of the frequent flyer program to the airlines.

 ### 2019-05-31
-1. Added Qantas (QF) to AmEx MR as they have a new partnership as of 05/2019.
+1. Qantas (QF) is now a transfer partner of AmEx MR.

 ### 2019-05-25
 1. Forked from [Siriolabs](https://github.com/Siriolabs/Wings-of-the-Points) by physixfan and keep this repo up to date.